btcpayserver/btcpayserver-doc/FAQ/FAQ-General.md

 For all these reasons, while local hosting is suitable for testing, it's not a viable solution for production.

 ### Can the cost of running BTCPay on Microsoft Azure be reduced?

-Yes.
-Currently, the one-click deployment requires Azure Virtual Machine, but if you’re a programmer or understand VM’s you can deploy one on a different VM.
-Furthermore, the changes in the Bitcoin Core 0.16.0 (BIP159) make it possible to run the full node in the pruned mode to save more disk space.

-Also, once the full node is synchronized to the network, you can downgrade the machine on Azure to take a less expensive one.

 Please check out [How to penny-pinch your Azure deployment](AzurePennyPinching.md).